Krishnakumar Ramakumar: Acting

-Krishna, who had previously apprenticed under Rajiv Menon as an assistant director, was signed on by Susi Ganesan to appear in a leading role in Five Star, produced by Mani Ratnam.
-Portraying a runaway husband, he won rave reviews with The Hindu's critic noting "there are scenes where he could have underplayed his emotions a little — but surely the young man has talent".
-After winning good reviews for his performance in Five Star, Krishna followed it up playing supporting roles in films including Cheran's Autograph and as a student leader in Mani Ratnam's Aaytha Ezhuthu, while also appearing as Dhanush's brother in the romantic comedy, Thiruda Thirudi.
-He has since then notably appeared in projects directed by Vishnuvardhan, featuring in four consecutive ventures.
-He has balanced appearances in films alongside his advertisement agency.
+Krishna made his acting debut with Five Star(2002), directed by Susi Ganesan, produced by Mani Ratnam and G. Srinivasan.
+His performance received positive reviews from critics. "there are scenes where he could have underplayed his emotions a little — but surely the young man has talent"..
+He later appeared in films including Cheran's Autograph, Mani Ratnam's Aaytha Ezhuthu, while also appearing as Dhanush's brother in the romantic comedy, Thiruda Thirudi. and several films directed by Vishnuvardhan, featuring in four consecutive ventures.